post-self/motes-played.post-self.ink/content/thoughts-on-motes.md

 But even if it were instructive, what are the lessons to be taken away from the story?

--   **Do not trust strangers not to be gross to kids.** Motes is wary of forming friendships with adults unless she already knows and trusts them.
-Even when she does go out as an adult and engages with sexuality, she will not even give her name.
+* **Do not trust strangers not to be gross to kids.** Motes is wary of forming friendships with adults unless she already knows and trusts them.
+Often, when she does go out as an adult and engages with sexuality, she will not even give her name.

--   **Have a support network to help with the first point.** She relies on others not herself to help spot the things that she misses.
+* **Have a support network to help with the first point.** She relies on others not herself to help spot the things that she misses.
 Those she keeps close --- A Finger Pointing, Beholden, Slow Hours, and so on --- all strive to protect her, and she trusts in that.

--   **Live joyfully but live intentionally.** Motes does not simply throw herself with abandon into "oh, I am going to be a kid now!" but instead approaches her goal with intentionality, setting and respecting boundaries, and choosing spaces where such is expected and welcomed.
+* **Live joyfully but live intentionally.** Motes does not simply throw herself with abandon into "oh, I am going to be a kid now!" but instead approaches her goal with intentionality, setting and respecting boundaries, and choosing spaces where such is expected and welcomed.

 And here, of course, are the lessons that it does ***not*** teach:

--   **It is somehow, in some bizarro universe, okay to groom children, even if those children are adults.** Motes explicitly avoids this and trusts others to help spot the instances she cannot see.
+* **It is somehow, in some bizarro universe, okay to groom children, even if those children are adults.** Motes explicitly avoids this and trusts others to help spot the instances she cannot see.

 Usually, I am stuck on the number three being used to prove points --- hendiatris, bay-*bee* --- but I am not going to bother including two more points, because I suspect this will be the only one raised as a concern, even at the expense of any other characterizations presented within the book.
 After all, Motes also has a death kink that one of her caregivers loathes.
 She drinks even when presenting as a child.
 Beholden is an alcoholic and has destructive tantrums, lashing out at those around her.
 Hammered Silver is a PTA-mom-lookin', HOA-president-ass bitch[^3] who abuses her not-husband, Waking World, and Waking World enables a lot of her bullshit.